Our Team

 Program Coordinator

-Alyssa Dituro is the Program Coordinator for the Creative Arts Collective at Belmont University, with a decade of nonprofit experience in grant management.
+Alyssa Dituro is the Creative Arts Collective’s Program Coordinator with a decade of nonprofit experience in grant management.
 She has secured funding for diverse arts projects, showcasing her passion for supporting artists and fostering community creativity.
 Dituro excels in creating grantee relationships, managing budgets, and ensuring compliance.
 She holds a Bachelor’s degree from the University of North Texas and a Master’s from Northeastern Illinois University.
 Her interest in theology informs her holistic approach to community engagement, blending art and faith to inspire and heal.
 Dituro currently serves as a board member for TasteQuest and DoorStep Project Inc.

 Raleigh McCool